Alvydė PIKTURNAITĖ, Povilas JATKEVIČIUS, Jolanta DAPKŪNAITĖ, Vainius SODEIKA

 The gastrointestinal tract is an organ system within humans and other animals which takes in food, digests it to extract and absorb energy and nutrients and expels the remaining waste as feces. – It is a perfectly described never-ending circle of everything that people feel and do.

 Upcoming performance concentrates on uniformity and monotony, it's formation and development.
-It analyze and questions the very meaning of a great desire to live the way other lives.
+It analyzes and questions the very meaning of a great desire to live the way other lives.
 The taboo for otherness, in the last century, while Lithuania was occupied, has become the greatest trend of this century.

 Creating bright yet boring shots of our lives - household, holidays, communication, self-care and improvement: how we eat, reduce the amount of hair in the eyebrows, think of others, wait for us to bend, and so on.
 It leads to the aim to create a strange, deep, visual comedy/melodrama, which will be constructed fragmentary, letting the audience not to emphasize as the theatre usually offers, but to consciously put a focus on the meanings constructed on the stage.